adisakshya/ewyl/README.md

 #### Step 2: (Optional - as datastore is already created, cached from  [vtslive.in/nst](http://vtslive.in/nist/getMobilityData.php?L=smartgreencampus@nist&P=smart@nist))

+Datastore can also updated dynamically using ```create_datastore.py``` that can re-cache the bus data from above URL at regular intervals.
 Create datastore by running following commands
 ```
 $ cd datastore